LibrariesHacked/library-renewals-axiell/README.md

 # Library notifications and renewals.
 Axiell.

-Google apps script for producing library loans notifications and auto renewals for users who's library is using Axiell's viewpoint Library Management system.
+Google apps script for producing library loans notifications and auto renewals for library users where the library is using Axiell's Arena Library Management System website.

 ## What is it?